Rongrong-Xie/Rongrong-Xie.github.io/_pages/includes/pub.md

 <div class='paper-box'><div class='paper-box-image'><div><img src='../../images/2.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-**Enhancing EFL Conversations: A Comparative Study of AI and the Human Teacher.
-Paper presented at The 2025 Students** | 2025<br/>
+**Enhancing EFL Conversations: A Comparative Study of AI and the Human Teacher.** | 2025 Paper presented at The 2025 Students’Ongoing Research in Educational Studies, University of Oxford<br/>
 **Rongrong X**
 - Utilized a mixed-method design to analyze and compare participants' EFL conversation experiences with AI and the human teacher.
 - Employed MANOVA to assess linguistic differences in the speaking conversations of AI and human teachers.
-- Examined language features such as lexical richness, social words, affective words, positive emotion words, positive emotion words, negative emotion words, and words of assent.
+- Examined language features such as lexical richness, social words, affective words,positive emotion words, negative emotion words, and words of assent.
 - Used R for data processing and visualization.
 - Conducted thematic analysis of interview transcripts and stimulated recall sessions.
 - Explored participants' perceptions of AI versus human instructors, focusing on language characteristic and interaction dynamics.